606 E. Main Street

 Commodity Supplemental Food Program / Senior Food Program

 This is a USDA Food Program that is designed to improve the health and nutrition of senior citizens.
-You must be at least 60 years of age and your total household income must be at or below the following (Updated 2/2022):
+You must be at least 60 years of age and your total household income must be at or below the following (Updated 3/2024):

 Family Size Annual Monthly Weekly Income

-To register for this program, please call or see the Social Services Coordinator with the following:
+To register for this program, please call or see the Social Services Coordinator with the following: Proof of Age (Driver’s License or PA ID)

-USDA Nondiscrimination Statement 2019
+USDA Nondiscrimination Statement 2023

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-(1) mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
-20250-9410;
+1. mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
+20250-9410; or

-(2) fax: (202) 690-7442; or
+2. fax: (833) 256-1665 or (202) 690-7442; or

-(3) email: program.intake@usda.gov.
+program.intake@usda.gov

 Please call 215-362-7432 for more information on these services or to schedule your appointment.